Woman seated at a desk typing on her laptop Woman seated at a desk typing on her laptop Woman seated at a desk typing on her laptop

 NAD+ precursors are molecules that the body can convert into NAD+.
 Studies show that supplementing with precursors helps your body generate more NAD+.
 A study published in Scientific Reports concluded that supplementation with nicotinamide riboside (NR) effectively increases NAD+ levels in the body.

-NAD+ precursors are also linked to positive changes in other aspects of healthy aging, including brain health, cardiovascular protection, insulin sensitivity, and other markers of metabolic health, according to a review in Cell Metabolism.
+NAD+ precursors are also linked to positive changes in other aspects of healthy aging, including brain health, cardiovascular conditioning, insulin sensitivity, and other markers of metabolic health, according to a review in Cell Metabolism.

 Key Takeaways: Physical Activity Is a Vital Component of Healthy Aging